-The Respondent has demonstrated by a preponderance of evidence that the SNAP benefit reduction reflected in the May 19, 2017 notice to the Appellant was the result of the implementation of an IPV disqualification penalty and over-issuance repayment claim against the Appellant.
-The Appellant made no argument that the recoupment amount was improperly calculated from the

-Appellant's SNAP benefits before the Appellant was disqualified from the AG.
+The Respondent has demonstrated by a preponderance of evidence that the Appellant's SNAP benefit reduction was due to an IPV penalty against the Appellant and that the reduced benefit amount was properly calculated.
+There was no dispute regarding the Appellant's benefit amount being affected by a change in the Standard Deduction amount applied to the SNAP income.
+The Appellant made no argument that the recoupment amount was improperly calculated from the Appellant's SNAP benefits before the Appellant was disqualified from the AG.
 Further, the Appellant did not contend that the repayment amount deducted from the Appellant's remaining household SNAP benefits was improperly calculated.